me3zaAKAgoat/cub3d/README.md

 - [ ] modularize square and circle drawing functions
 - [ ] should make a function to replace mlx pixel put that adds absolute value and a modulo window/image heigh to avoid undefined behaviour6
 - [ ] tehres duplication in minimap raycasting file
+- [ ] THE PLAYER DOES NOT GO WHERE THE VIEWING ANGLE IS DIRECTED !!!!!
+- [ ] put the width and the height of the map in a struct to help for checks in vertical and horizontal raycasters
+  - why is it needed anyways
 # Questions

 - how many units should my player be moving